ParAlg/gbbs/README.md

 * writing unit-tests

-* porting over utilities for converting large graphs to the bytepda format, and adding random edge weights to the graphs.
+* Porting over utilities for adding random edge weights to the graphs.